Algorithmic aspects of immersibility and embeddability: Effective representation

-and we only need to compute the relations within the image of $i_*$. \item[$k=2n-3$, $n$ odd] In this case $\ker\phi_k=\mathbb{Z}$ and $\pi_{k+n-1}(S^{n-1})$ is again finite, making this case the same as the previous one. \end{description} In addition, the case $k=0$ must be coded separately: $G_n$ always has two components. \end{enumerate}
+and we only need to compute the relations within the image of $i_*$. \item[$k=2n-3$, $n$ odd] In this case $\ker\phi_k$ contains a $\mathbb{Z}$ factor and a finite factor $A$, and $\pi_{k+n-1}(S^{n-1})$ is again finite.
+This makes this case similar to the previous one:

+where $B$ is an extension of $A$ by $\pi_{k+n-1}$, a finite group all of whose relations can be computed. \end{description} In addition, the case $k=0$ must be coded separately: $G_n$ always has two components. \end{enumerate}

 Now we use the fact that $\pi_k(G_n)=\pi_{k+1}(BG_n)$ to build successive approximations $B_{i,n}$ of $BG_n$, together with the pullbacks $p_i:E_{i,n} \to B_{i,n}$ of the tautological $S^{n-1}$-fibration.